newpatiente2e/docs/docs/20-create-azure-services.md

 1. Create an environment name.
 For this workshop, the environment name must be globally unique.
 Create a unique environment name by appending a random 6 digital number after **contoso-health-app-NNNNNN**, for example, **contoso-health-app-318721**.
 But don't use the example name, use your own.
 1. Select a region (e.g: **eastus**).
 1. Select your subscription.
-1. Deploy the Azure services with `azd up`.
+1. Deploy the Azure services with `azd up --debug`.

     :::note